Abjad/abjad/trunk/abjad/docs/chapters/user_documentation/instrument_marks/index.rst

 Instrument marks
 ================

-Instrument marks appear as instrument names in the left margin of your score.
+Instrument marks appear as markup in the left margin of your score.

 Creating instrument marks
 -------------------------